kouroshAKiani/ML-GeneticPathotyping/README.md

    Rscript gene/pathotype name.R -f mach-learn.xlsx -t "feature_selection" -m "feature selection method"
 ```

-For example if you want to inspect model-agnostic approach in LR for prediction of blaOXA-48, you should execute following command in your command-line (terminal):
+For example if you want to examine model-agnostic approach in LR for prediction of blaOXA-48, you should execute following command in your command-line (terminal):

 ```bash
    Rscript blaOXA-48.R -f mach-learn.xlsx -t "feature_selection" -m "model agnostic-LR"